clinch/angular-playground/todo/README.md

 todo
 ==================

 This is a simple todo list written in Angular.
+Use app here: http://clinch.github.io/angular-playground/todo/app/

 The key features in the HTML markup are: